moritzWa/ai-basics-coursework/README.md

 ## Projects
 My projects focus on planning because its techniques will be applied in my current CODE project study journey.
+I focused less on reasoning because because there isn't much application of its techniques in our project.

 ### Planning
 - Maze